ROCm/omniperf/src/docs-2.x/installation.md

 The recommended process for enabling the server-side of Omniperf is to use the provided Docker file to build the Grafana and MongoDB instance.

-Once you have decided which machine you would like to use to host the Grafana and MongoDB instance, please follow the set up instructions below.
+Once you have decided which machine you would like to use to host the Grafana and MongoDB instance, please follow the set-up instructions below.

 ### Install MongoDB Utils
 Omniperf uses [mongoimport](https://www.mongodb.com/docs/database-tools/mongoimport/) to upload data to Grafana's backend database.
 Install for Ubuntu 20.04 is as follows: